What does Nirvana mean in Buddhism? For Buddhists, Nirvana (also known as “Nibanna” in Pali) is the ultimate goal of

 While that sounds bleak, the Buddha taught that you can blow out these fires by understanding his teachings (known as the “Dharma”), and specifically by following the “Eightfold Path“.
 The Eightfold Path provides a map of how you can end Dukkha in your life.
 And with this path, you can also achieve nirvana which is your natural state.

 Can this be done?
 Absolutely!
-Not only did the Buddha show us that this was possible in his own life, but there have been many others who have achieved this (in Buddhism, a person is known as an Arhat and/or Bodhisattva when they have achieved the state of nirvana).
+Not only did the Buddha show us that this was possible in his own life, but there have been many others who have achieved this (in Buddhism, a person is known as an Arhat and/or Bodhisattva when they have become enlightened and achieved the state of nirvana).

 Sometimes in Buddhism, “Enlightenment” (or “Awakening”) is confused, or mixed in with, “Nirvana”.
 They are two separate concepts, where enlightenment is more about “intellect and reason” (although defining enlightenment is a futile attempt), and nirvana is about “blowing out” the fuel that creates Dukkha.

 Is Nirvana a Place on Earth?

 A common misconception is that nirvana is a place you go to, rather than a state you achieve.
 In-fact, popular culture believes it is much like a heavenly realm found in one of the other major religions.

 But nirvana is not a place, other dimension, or a heaven where the Buddha greets you at some pearly Bodhi tree.
 No, nirvana is something you achieve while you are still alive, and it is also something that already exists within you.